huggingface/transformers/docs/source/add_new_model.rst

 Now you can finally start coding :).
-The generated code in ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` will either have the same architecture as BERT if it’s an encoder-only model or BART if it’s an encoder-decoder model.
+The generated code in ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` will either have the same architecture as BERT if it's an encoder-only model or BART if it’s an encoder-decoder model.
 At this point, you should remind yourself what you’ve learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc… Again, it is often useful to look at the similar architecture of already existing models in Transformers to